RockefellerArchiveCenter/fornax/README.md

   - be structured as valid bags
   - be virus-free
   - contain at least the minimum metadata elements in `bag-info.txt` as defined in the source organization's BagIt Profile
-- All bags will have a unique identifier.
+- All bags will have a unique identifier
-- SIPs will be created from a POST request to the `sips` endpoint.
+- SIPs will be created from a POST request to the `sips` endpoint
-- All bags will be moved to the `UPLOAD_DIR` defined in `fornax/settings.py` by some means (FTP, rsync, HTTP). fornax doesn't care how or when they get there, it will just handle them when they arrive.
+- All bags will be moved to the `UPLOAD_DIR` defined in `fornax/settings.py` by some means (FTP, rsync, HTTP). fornax doesn't care how or when they get there, it will just handle them when they arrive

-- For an example of the data fornax expects to receive (both bags and JSON), see the `fixtures/` directory.
+For an example of the data fornax expects to receive (both bags and JSON), see the `fixtures/` directory

 ### Routes